How to fix a dripping tap

-Traditional taps are very easy o fix.
-We also calling compression valve taps.
+These taps are very easy o fix.
+We also call compression valve taps.

 If you are lucky you will have a small isolation valve, which can be found on the pipes underneath the kitchen sink.
 You can turn the valve crosswise to isolate the water.

 If you can’t turn off the water don’t even carry on till you find a solution.
 Water pressure is high in some taps.
-If there be no more water flow coming out from the taps, this means is isolated and you can start the work.
+If there is no more water flow coming out from the other taps now, this means is isolated and you can start the work.

-If you have a single lever traditional tap, unscrew the decorative cap by hand and you will find the screw underneath.
+If you have a single-lever tap, unscrew the decorative cap by hand and you will find the screw underneath the handle cap, be gentle don’t overtighten.
 Some taps have a red and blue cap, which you have to lift.

-After you removed the decorative hot and cold caps, you should be able to take out the screw.
+After you removed the decorative hot and cold caps, you should be able to take out the screw on the tap valve.
 The screw holds the tap head together with the valve.

-If the screws are tight you can use WD-40 to help you loosen the screw.
-Also, remove the valve cover, turn it anticlockwise.
+If the screws are tight you can use WD-40.
+Also, remove the screw holding the valve cover, and turn it anticlockwise.